BYU-ITC-210/BYU-ITC-210.github.io/LabStart.md

 ## Commit and Push Your Changes

-Commit and push your changes to GitHub before end-of-day Friday so that you earn the first five points on your lab assignment.
+Commit and push your at least one change to GitHub before end-of-day Friday so that you earn the first five points on your lab assignment.
 You can do this from the command-line or within VS Code.

 ### Option 1: Commit and Push With the CLI